Serving

 2017 - Porsche 919 Hybrid - Porsche LMP Team

-Up to 2022, Porsche cars have finished first overall 18 times.
+As this is written, Porsche as a manufacturer has won 19 Le Mans races, more than any other car maker.
 Looking at the roster, it’s evident these wins come in streaks.
-This hints to there being some dominant aspects that are owned by a team only briefly.
+This hints to there being some dominant aspects that are owned by a team for a few years at best.
 Eventually, some other manufacturer comes up with the next performance advantage and the high point on the podium is theirs… for a while.

 Start of the 1969 Le Mans.
 The format had drivers standing across the track from their cars.
 On the lowering of the French flag, they would sprint to their cars, get in, start their engines and drive off.
 While exciting for drivers and spectators alike, the "Le Mans start" was halted in 1970 as drivers were tending to neglect their seat belts until later... while driving.